lubojr/naucse.python.cz/lessons/beginners-en/install_vienna/linux.md

 The only difficult part could be that there are many distributions that needs different installation commands.

 ## Python 3

-First chech in your command line/terminal if you don't already have python3 installed:
+First check in your command line/terminal if you don't already have python3 installed.
+Open the terminal and type into it:

 ```console
 $ python3 --version
 ```
-If there will appear "Python" and version number (e. g. `Python 3.8.2`) and the version is higher than 3.6 you are done here so continue with other section.
+If "Python" and version number (e. g. `Python 3.8.2`) will appear and the version is higher than or equal to 3.8 then everything is fine and please continue with further section.

-If there will be "Python" and version lower than 3.6, ask us how to proceed.
+If there will be "Python" and version lower than 3.8, ask us how to proceed.

 If `bash: python3: command not found` or something similar will appear you will have to install Python3.